Image: "Impetigo" by James Heilman, MD is licensed under CC BY-SA 3.0. Link to the source.

 Impetigo

-Introduction | Aetiology and Risk Factors | Clinical Presentation | Diagnosis | Management and Treatment | Prevention | When to Refer | References
+Introduction | Aetiology and Risk Factors | Pathophysiology | Clinical Presentation | Diagnosis | Differential Diagnosis | Management and Treatment | When to Refer | References

 Introduction

-Impetigo is a highly contagious bacterial skin infection that commonly affects infants and young children, but it can occur at any age.
+Impetigo is a highly contagious superficial bacterial skin infection that commonly affects infants and young children, but it can occur at any age.
 It typically presents as red sores on the face, particularly around the nose and mouth, and on the hands and feet.
 The sores burst, develop honey-coloured crusts, and can spread to other parts of the body or to other individuals through direct contact or sharing of items such as towels or toys.

 Aetiology and Risk Factors